 Peter has long been active in a range of churches and Christian and charitable organisations.
 He is a deacon at Ponsonby Baptist Church and on the vestry and synod representative for All Saints Anglican Church and is deeply involved in the life of Auckland Rainbow Community Church and its work with prisoners and ex-prisoners.
 He has been deeply involved in various peace initiatives and gives lectures to a wide variety of bodies.
 He is the secretary of the Inter-church Tertiary Chaplaincy Council and the local Auckland Northland Regional Ecumenical Tertiary Chaplaincy Trust Board.
 He is also secretary of the Church Life Survey Committee and has a strong interest in current religious trends.

-Sunday – St Peter’s on the corner of Ghuznee and Willis St
+St Peter’s Church is located on the corner of Willis St and Ghuznee St